 Nunavut Northwest Territories Yukon Layoff requirements Permissible Duration Of Layoff & Deemed Termination Permissible Duration Of Layoff & Deemed Termination Permissible Duration Of Layoff & Deemed Termination Temporary Layoff: means an interruption of the employment of an employee by an employer for a period: (a) not exceeding 45 days of layoff in a period of 60 consecutive days; or (b) exceeding 45 days of layoff, where the employer recalls the employee to employment within a time fixed by the Labour Standards Officer; Deemed Termination: Where an employer temporarily lays off an employee without giving the employee notice of temporary layoff, the employer shall be deemed to have terminated the employment of the employee.
-Permanent Layoff: Where an employer temporarily lays off an employee shall be deemed to have terminated the employment of the employee shall be deemed to have terminated the deemed to have terminated on the last day of temporary layoff; and (b) the employer shall pay the employee termination pay.
+Permanent Layoff: Where an employer temporarily lays off an employee and the layoff exceeds a temporary layoff; (a) the employment of the employee shall be deemed to have terminated on the last day of temporary layoff; and (b) the employer shall pay the employee termination pay.
+However, employees on a temporary layoff who do not return to work within 7 days after being requested to do so in writing by the employer are not entitled to termination pay.
 Temporary Layoff: must not exceed 45 days during a period of 60 consecutive days.
 Deemed Termination: An employer who temporarily lays off an employee, without giving the employee notice shall be deemed to have terminated the employment of the employee.
 Permanent Layoff: If an employer lays off an employee for longer than the period referred to in above: (a) the employee shall be deemed to have his employment terminated on the last day of the temporary layoff; and, (b) the employer shall pay the employee termination pay.
 However, employees on a temporary layoff who do not return to work within 7 days after being requested to do so in writing by the employer are not entitled to termination pay.
-Temporary layoff: means an interruption of an employee's employment by an employer for a period: (a) not exceeding 13 weeks of layoff in a period of 20 consecutive weeks; or (b) exceeding 13 weeks of layoff, if the employer recalls the employee to employment within a. time set by the director; Deemed Termination: If an employer temporarily lays off an employee and the layoff exceeds a temporary layoff (defined above), the employee shall be deemed to have been terminated at the start of the temporary layoff and the employer sha pay the employee the amounts required based on their length of service.
-Possibility to extend: The employer may, with leav of the temporary layoff of the employee for any period of time the Board may order.
+Temporary layoff: means an interruption of an employee's employment by an employer for a period: (a) not exceeding 13 weeks of layoff in a period of 20 consecutive weeks; or (b) exceeding 13 weeks of layoff, if the employer recalls the employee to employment within a time set by the director; Deemed Termination: If an employer temporarily lays off an employee and the layoff exceeds a temporary layoff (defined above), the employee shall be deemed to have been terminated at the start of the temporary layoff and the employer shap ay the employee the amounts required based or their length of service.
+Possibility to extend: The employer may, with lead of the Employment Standards Board, extend the period of the temporary layoff of the employee for any period of time the Board may order.